kwasii1/kwasii1/README.md

 - 👋 Hi, I’m @kwasii1
-- 👀 I’m interested in Web development and design
+- 👀 I’m interested in Web development and Machine Learning
+- Laravel and NodeJS website developer
-- 🌱 I’m currently learning php and Javascript
+- 🌱 I’m currently machine learning with TensorFlow
 - 💞️ I’m looking to collaborate on a website project
 - 📫 How to reach me : Email kesbijnr@gmail.com